World Food Day: India and the UAE Collaborate for Food Security

 insight-image

 ‘World Food Day’ is celebrated on October 16th as a global responsibility to abolish hunger.
 2024’s theme for the day is ‘Right to foods for a better life and a better future’.
 This theme highlights the significance of enabling access to nutritious food for all, particularly in the face of global challenges, including poverty, climate change, and conflict.
-In line with this theme, in October 2024, India and the United Arab Emirates (UAE) announced plans for developing a food corridor between the two nations, with an initial investment of over USD 2 Billion (INR 17,000 crore) in food processing and logistics for food parks.
+In line with this theme, in October 2024, India and the United Arab Emirates (UAE) announced plans for developing a food corridor between the two nations, with an initial investment of over USD 2 Billion (INR 17,000 Crore) in food processing and logistics for food parks.
 This project significantly reinforces the UAE's food security while providing support to Indian farmers.
 The initiative is part of a bigger investment strategy targeting over USD100 Billion across key sectors, including manufacturing, infrastructure, and logistics.

 A Win-Win Partnership: